Get the full bass guitar course online!

 The makers of Teach Me Bass Guitar have just released a digital version of of the course, so if you want the option to pay once and play forever or if you want to buy the lessons one at a time instead of all at once, now you can.

 If you're serious about making a living as a bassist but you're not quite sure if you want to go off to study bass in college - Teach Me Bass Guitar is an affordable alternative.

-Full disclosure - if you click on link and proceed to buy through a link on this page, I will be compensated.
+Full disclosure - if you click on link above and proceed to buy, I will be compensated.
 Having said that, I've given you my honest opinion of the bass training after having access to two lessons from the program.